adhdtiger-net/snapraid-aio-script/README.md

   	- You can choose to get the output attached if there's a warning (only supported by some services, check Apprise docs)
 - Email report via [Apprise](https://github.com/caronc/apprise)
   	- If your distro doesn't have `mailx` or `sendmail`, you can use Apprise to deliver your email reports
+   - You can choose to get the output attached if there's a warning
 - Notification Hook **[deprecated, use Apprise]**
 	- Made for external services or mail binaries with different commands than `mailx`.
 	- Configure the path of the script or the mail binary to be invoked.